phlax/aio.testing/aio/testing/README.rst

   >>> asyncio.get_event_loop() == loop_before_test
   True

-If the test returns a coroutine, the coroutine is called 1 second later.
+If the test returns a callable, its called 1 second later.

 The test_callback runs in the same loop as the test